rcazzara/seldovia/_people/Raby_Francis_John_Frank.md

 come to Alaska in 1916 and he was also from Canada.
 They had operated similar mercantiles in Kenai, eventually ending up in Seldovia.
 H.S. was older than Winnie, and eventually took ill and died in February 1945.
-Exactly a year later, on February 23, 1946, Frank and Winnie O’Brien Young were married in Seldovia.
+Exactly a year later, on February 23, 1946, Frank and Winnie Oâ€™Brien Young were married in Seldovia.
 His occupation as listed on the marriage application was "storekeeper".
 He opened a doorway between the two stores and